Why implement an ERP for professional services companies?

 • Billing management

-An ERP can also offer CRM (Customer Relationship Management) functions to manage sales processes.
+An ERP can also offer CRM (Customer Relationship Management) features to manage business processes.

 2 - What are the advantages of an ERP software for a professional services company?

-You can expect 3 major benefits from ERP:
+You can expect 3 major benefits from an ERP:

 ERP automates the processes of a service company.
-At the same time, it considerably reduces the time spent working on these processes.
+At the same time, it significantly reduces the time spent working on these processes.

-By creating workflows (task flows), ERP enables actions to be distributed easily and automatically.
-For example, an employee submitting an expense claim will not have to send the details to the approver himself.
-ERP organizes the approval circuit right through to automated processing in finance.
+By creating workflows (workflows), ERP makes it possible to distribute actions easily and automatically.
+For example, a worker who submits an expense report won't have to send the details to the approver themselves.
+The ERP organizes the approval circuit until it is automated in finance.

-As each process is systematically automated, repetitive tasks are reduced for all ERP users.
-Everyone gains in time and productivity.
-The greatest productivity gains are achieved by administrative managers.
-Several working days per month can be saved.
+Since each process is systematically automated, repetitive tasks are reduced for all employees who use the ERP.
+Everyone gains time and productivity.
+The most significant productivity gains are achieved with administrative managers.
+Several working days per month can thus be saved.

 b.
 Simplifies processes

-In addition to automating tasks, ERP simplifies processes.
-By decentralizing tasks and connecting users, processes are better organized and optimized.
-ERP implementation is often synonymous with process review.
-This enables us to identify opportunities for simplification, for example by reducing unnecessary steps in a process or reorganizing it to make it more efficient.
+Beyond the automation of tasks, ERP brings a simplification of processes.
+Thanks to the decentralization of tasks and the connection it creates between users, processes are better organized and optimized.
+The implementation of an ERP is often synonymous with a review of processes.
+It helps identify opportunities for simplification, for example by reducing unnecessary steps in a process or reorganizing it to make it more efficient.

-As users can move tasks forward from a distance, it simplifies organization by encouraging asynchronous work, carried out by the right people at the right time.
+Because users can move tasks forward while being remote, it helps simplify organization by enabling asynchronous work, done by the right people at the best time for them.

-The enormous advantage of ERP is its ability to provide real-time visibility of business activity.
-By connecting all business data to each other, the software provides the right information, according to need, and offers indicators to monitor and improve company performance.
+The huge advantage of an ERP is its ability to give visibility into the business in real time.
+By connecting all the data of the activity with each other, the software provides the appropriate information, according to the need, and offers indicators that make it possible to monitor and improve the company's performance.

-For example, pre-sales information will be displayed alongside sales data already ordered, to better anticipate forecasting.
-The analysis of project margins will take into account employee salaries, as well as purchases reported by another module, to display actual margins.
+For example, pre-sales information will be displayed alongside sales data already ordered to better anticipate the forecast.
+The analysis of the project margin will take into account the salaries of employees, but also the purchases that come from another module to display the real margin.

-An ERP for a service company can be used to display key indicators, such as utilization rate , project margins, income statements by activity, sales achieved by each employee, etc...
+An ERP for a service company allows you to display key indicators, such as utilization rate of employees, project margins, income statements by activity, the turnover achieved by each employee, etc...

-ERP provides visibility on actual performance, normally with the possibility of filtering information according to criteria (period, activity perimeter, etc.).
-When the software also includes schedule management and resource planning, it can provide visibility on forecasted performance.
+The ERP gives visibility on the performance achieved, with the possibility of filtering the information according to criteria (over a period, on a scope of activity, etc.).
+When the software also has schedule management and resource planning, it can then provide visibility into the projected performance.

-width="30"Visit Stafiz platform for managing your business enables you to save time by automating processes and providing complete, real-time visibility of your reporting and costs.
+The Stafiz platform for the management of your business saves you time with process automation, complete, real-time visibility into reporting and your costs.

 Contact us!